Chinese export, import growth slow in April as rebound cools

-HONG KONG (AP) — China has reported its exports expanded for a second straight month in April but at a slower pace while import growth also decelerated as demand cooled both at home and overseas.
+HONG KONG (AP) — China’s exports expanded at a slower pace in April while import growth also decelerated as demand cooled both at home and overseas, according to data released Monday.

-Customs figures released Monday show exports rose to $180 billion last month, up 8 percent from a year earlier.
+Exports rose to $180 billion last month, up 8 percent from a year earlier, according to Chinese customs data.
 They grew 16.4 percent in March.

 Most Read Stories

-Note: This story has been corrected to show that imports in April were $142 billion.